 Applications for admission are accepted year-round; preference for admission will be given to students adhering to the following deadlines: Summer/Fall enrollment, March 1; Spring enrollment, October 1.

-The Master of Science in Biology requires completion of a minimum of 30 semester hours including at least 21 hours at the 6000 level.
+The Master of Science in Biology requires completion of 30-42 semester hours with at least 21 hours at the 6000 level.

 Prerequisite: Permission of department.
 Selection of a research problem, review of pertinent literature, and execution of the research.